GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-01-optimize-your-csp.md

 frame-ancestors 'self'; https://*.mydomain.com https://*.optimizely.com;
 ```

-### 5. Avoid duplicate entries in your CSP
+### 5. Avoid duplicate entries

-In the example CSPs that I reviewed, I noted that there were multiple instances of the same domain being added twice.
-Both with a trailing slash and without it like so:
+In the Content Security Policies that I reviewed, I noted that there were multiple instances of the same domain being added twice.
+Both with and without a trailing slash like so:

 ```csp
 script-src 'self' https://www.example.com https://www.example.com/
 ```

-In a CSP, these two forms are functionally identical.
+In a Content Security Policy, these two forms are functionally identical.
 The trailing slash has **no effect** when the source is just a host (i.e. no path).
 Browsers treat both as allowing all content from the origin `https://www.example.com`.

 **Simplify your policy** by removing duplicates and keeping only one clean version: